vishak-kavalur/visitor-management/docs/user-guide.md

 1. Navigate to "Dashboard" or "Visits" in the sidebar
 2. Locate pending visits in the list
 3. Click the "Approve" or "Reject" button for each visit
-4. For approved visits, the visitor and host will receive real-time notifications
+4. For approved visits:
+   - The visitor and host will receive real-time notifications
+   - The visitor's face is automatically registered in the face recognition system
+   - This enables face verification during check-in

 ## Admin Guide